 Now although this is dramatized for effect, many of us do this at a more micro level.
 Our rules that say what affection, praise and support are can be transgressed by other people completely without their knowledge.

 Fairness is so conveniently defined, so temptingly self-serving, that each person basing their thinking on it gets locked into his or her own point of view.
 The result is a sense of living in the trenches and a feeling of ever-growing resentment.

 The fallacy of fairness is often expressed in conditional assumptions: ‘If he loved me, he’d do the dishes”, “if he cared at all, he’d come home right after work” … “if they valued my work here, they’d get me a nicer desk”.

 Again, this comes from what we saw growing up and as well can came to us from society in general.
 Hollywood, TV and Social Media all portray a life that we “should” aspire to have.
 The trouble is when we have this “should” in our heads and we don’t communicate properly we end up driving ourselves mad and others away.

 Let’s take this in the work context.
 Many of us today (Millennials perhaps) grew up being told that we could be whatever we wanted to be.
 Now when we don’t get praise in work or even if we get reprimanded this can go against that we would consider “fair”.
 It’s not fair for us to be criticised.
 We were supposed to be the success.

 Hear how the over reliance of rules even brings a childish tone to these comments.
-Rigidly believing that the emotions we experience following the actions of others are universally unfair only add to our own suffering.
+Rigidly believing that the emotions we experience following the actions of others are the consequences of unfairness only add to our own suffering.
 This is because we are not seeing the big picture and our place in it as one individual.